-A divorce or termination of a registered partnership has consequences for your pension.
-Your ex-partner will be entitled to the partner’s pension and half of the old-age pension.
-Unless you want to make different arrangements.
-Read what you need to do below.
+A divorce, legal separation or end of a registered partnership will almost always affect your pension.
+Your former partner may be entitled to the partner’s pension and part of your old-age pension and vice versa.
+That is, unless you wish to make different arrangements.
+Your options are explained below.

 Making arrangements about your pension